hdtodd/rtl_433_stats/README.md

 Catalog and analyze signals from devices recorded in rtl_433 JSON logs

 ## Function
 rtl_snr ("snr") is a program for cataloging and characterizing ISM-band devices in your local area.
-The snr program(s) process rtl_433 JSON log files to catalog all devices recorded in that log and summarize the statistics about their signal-to-noise ratios.
+The snr program processes rtl_433 JSON log files to read the recorded packet information, catalog all devices recorded in that log, and summarize the statistics about their signal-to-noise ratios.
 Sample output looks like this:
 ```
 Processed 7045 de-duplicated records
 Dated from Thu 2022-06-09 07:08:27 to Thu 2022-06-09 19:46:16